RobinRosculete/Delivery-Management-System/ReadMe.md

 # **Delivery Management System**

-Implemented a C++ program to handle the flow of orders and deliveries of items, with consideration of the orders' priority status.
+This C++ program streamlines the process of managing orders and deliveries of items, taking into consideration the priority status of each order.
+It utilizes a priority queue to effectively handle the flow of orders and deliveries.
 <br />
 <br />

-# **What I Learned**
+# **Through the development of this project, I gained expertise in:**

-- How to Implement and use a Priority Queue.
+- Implementing and using a priority queue.
-- How to manage deliveries of different priority statuses.
+- Managing deliveries of different priority statuses

+# **This program offers the following benefits:**

+- Improved efficiency: The priority queue allows for quick and easy access to order and delivery information based on priority status, reducing the time and effort required to manage these processes.

+- Enhanced organization: By prioritizing orders and deliveries based on priority status, this program promotes clear and organized management of the delivery process.